London 2 South East: London 3 South East (1987–93)

-London 3 South East (1993–1996)
+London 3 South East (1993–96)

-At the end of the 1992–93 season, the top six teams from London 1 and the top six from South West 1 were combined to create National 5 South.
+At the end of the 1992–93 season, the top six teams from London 1 and the top six from South West 1 combined to create National 5 South.
 This meant that London 3 South East dropped from a tier 7 league to a tier 8 league for the years that National 5 South was active.
 Promotion continued to London 2 South, and relegation to either Kent 1 or Sussex 1.